← Back to Blog

 What About LM Studio?

-LM Studio is an alternative to Ollama with a more graphical interface.
-It's easier for writers who prefer not to use the command line.
-It supports the same range of models and provides a nice model browser for discovering and downloading options.
-I use both.
-Ollama for its simplicity once set up, LM Studio when I want to experiment with a new model before committing.
+LM Studio is an alternative to Ollama with a graphical interface, which makes it the easier starting point for writers who'd rather not touch a terminal.
+It supports the same range of models and includes a proper model browser for discovering and downloading options.

 The Honest Trade-offs

-I want to be straightforward about what you're giving up when you go fully local:
+I want to be straightforward about what you give up going fully local:

-• Smaller local models (7B parameters) are noticeably less capable than GPT-4 or Claude 3.5 Sonnet for complex creative tasks.
-The gap is closing fast, but it's real.
+• Smaller local models (7B parameters) are noticeably less capable than frontier cloud models like Claude Opus 5 for complex creative tasks — subtle subtext, long-range callbacks, holding a distinctive voice over thousands of words.
+The gap has narrowed a great deal, but it's real.

 • Setup requires a small amount of technical comfort.
-Nothing extreme, but you are running software from a terminal window.
+Nothing extreme, but you are running software from a terminal window at least once.

 Why I Stopped Worrying About My Manuscript's Privacy